FoundatioFx/Foundatio.Parsers/docs/aggregations.md

 - `~` Sets the interval.
 Available expressions are: `year`, `quarter`, `month`, `week`, `day`, `hour`, `minute`, `second`
   - Time values can also be specified via abbreviations. `d` = days, `h` = hours, `m` = minutes, `s` = seconds, `ms` = milliseconds.
 Examples: `90m`, `1d`
 - `^` Sets the time zone.
 Time zones may either be specified as an ISO 8601 UTC offset (e.g. `+01:00` or `-08:00`) or as a timezone id, an identifier used in the TZ database like `America/Los_Angeles`.
+- `@missing` Value to use when documents are missing a value for the field.
+- `@offset` The offset parameter is used to change the start value of each bucket by the specified positive (+) or negative offset (-) duration, such as `1h` for an hour, or `1d` for a day.

 Examples:
 - Basic: `date:field`